OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Discussion

-localiser en face images for OCT acquisition need not necessarily be an SLO image, but sometimes a colour fundus image (or other en face scans like blue-light fundus auto-fluorescence).
-Currently, OCTolyzer only supports segmentation and feature measurement of the SLO, so providing support for other en face modalities would be ideal.
+Finally, localiser en face images for OCT acquisition are not always an SLO image, but could be a CFP image or other en face modalities.
+Currently, OCTolyzer supports segmentation and feature extraction only of SLO images.
+Providing support to process other localiser image types would further enhance OCTolyzer's applicability across different imaging devices and clinical contexts.